Gothic architecture: Windows and stained glass

 Increasing the amount of light in the interior was a primary objective of the founders of the Gothic movement.
 Abbot Suger described the new kind of architecture he had created in the east end of the Saint-Denis: "a circular ring of chapels, by virtue of which the whole church would shine with the wonderful and uninterrupted light of most luminous windows, pervading the interior beauty."

 Religious teachings in the Middle Ages, particularly the writings of Pseudo-Dionysius the Areopagite, a 6th-century mystic whose book, De Coelesti Hierarchia, was popular among monks in France, taught that all light was divine.
-When the Abbot Suger ordered the reconstruction of choir of the his abbey church at Saint-Denis, he had the builders create seventy windows, admitting as much light as possible, as the means by which the faithful could be elevated from the material world to the immaterial world.
+When the Abbot Suger ordered the reconstruction of choir of the abbey church at Saint-Denis, he had the builders create seventy windows, admitting as much light as possible, as the means by which the faithful could be elevated from the material world to the immaterial world.

 The placement of the windows was also determined by religious doctrine.
 The windows on the north side, frequently in the shade, had windows depicting the Old Testament.
 The windows of the east, corresponding to the direction of the sunrise, had images of Christ and scenes from the New Testament.

 In the Early Gothic period, the glass was particularly thick and was deeply coloured with metal oxides; cobalt for blue, copper for a ruby red, iron for green, and antimony for yellow.
-The process of making the windows was described detail by the 12th-century monk known as Theophilus Presbyter.
+The process of making the windows was described in detail by the 12th-century monk known as Theophilus Presbyter.
 The glass of each colour was melted with the oxide, blown, shaped into small sheets, cracked with a hot iron into small pieces, and assembled on a large table.
 The details were painted onto the glass in vitreous enamel, then baked in a kiln to fuse the enamel on the glass.
 The pieces were fit into a framework of thin lead strips, and then put into a more solid frame or iron armatures between the panels.
 The finished window was set into the stone opening.
 Thin vertical and horizontal bars of iron, called vergettes or barlotierres, were placed inside the window to reinforce the glass against the wind.